mrvautin/expressCart/README.md

 }
 ```
 Note: No payment is actually processed.
 The order will move to the `orderStatus` set and the payment is completed instore.

+## Modules
+It's possible to extend the basic functionality of `expressCart` using modules.
+All modules are loaded from `/lib/modules` at startup and added to the `config` for use throughout the app.
+There is an example module `shipping-basic` to calculate the flat shipping rate.
+One way to extend this basic module is to call a Postage service like [easypost](https://www.easypost.com/) to get an accurate rate for your location, package size etc.

 ## Email settings